BinaryIgor/code-examples/postgres-backup-and-restore/README.md

 CREATE TABLE
 CREATE PROCEDURE
 ```
-We will use this procedure to generate some data to backup; as of now, we don't have anything to backup:
+We will use this procedure to generate some data to back up; as of now, we don't have anything to back up:
 ```
 backup_db=> \dt
          List of relations